apache/spark/docs/configuration.md

   <td><code>spark.blacklist.killBlacklistedExecutors</code></td>
   <td>false</td>
   <td>
-    (Experimental) If set to "true", allow Spark to automatically kill, and attempt to re-create, executors when they are blacklisted.
+    (Experimental) If set to "true", allow Spark to automatically kill the executors when they are blacklisted on fetch failure or stage completion.
     Note that, when an entire node is added to the blacklist, all of the executors on that node will be killed.
   </td>
 </tr>